-District 25 utilizes a balanced literacy approach to cultivate proficient readers and writers.
-This comprehensive approach encompasses all the necessary elements for students to master written and oral communication.
-Our kindergarten through fifth-grade classroom instruction includes interactive read-alouds, literature discussions, shared reading, performance reading, phonics, spelling, word study, independent reading, small group instruction, oral communication, technological communication, and writing.
+Our kindergarten through fifth-grade classroom instruction includes interactive read-alouds, literature discussions, phonics, spelling, word study, grammar, vocabulary strategies, independent reading, small group instruction, oral communication, technological communication, and writing.
 Our sixth through eighth-grade language arts classroom instruction includes interactive read-alouds, literature discussions, close reading, spelling, grammar, vocabulary strategies, independent reading, small group instruction, oral communication, technological communication, and writing.
 Students in all grades are exposed to a range of increasingly complex literature and informational texts and tasks.

 The Illinois Learning Standards for English Language Arts establish clear and coherent expectations for what students should know and be able to do at each grade level.
 The Illinois Learning Standards for English Language Arts ensures students are provided a comprehensive understanding of key concepts.